chintalokeshdev-8/aarogyadatha/INVESTOR_PITCH.md

     *   **Personalization:** AI generates diet plans and health advice tailored to the user's specific conditions and medications.

 *   **End-to-End Integration:**
-    *   From initial symptom to booking, consultation, and follow-up care, MedBridge manages the entire patient journey.
+    *   From initial symptom to booking, consultation, and follow-up care, Arogyadhatha manages the entire patient journey.

 *   **Hyper-Local Focus with Bilingual Support:**
     *   By supporting both English and Telugu, we are accessible to a much wider demographic in our target regions.